-Mountain Lagoon planning overlays
+Mountain Lagoon flood map & planning overlays

 A planning-constraint profile of Mountain Lagoon (Hawkesbury, NSW) - 54.66 km², mapped from live council and state overlay data.
 This suburb is highly constrained.